clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 |CL| updates are automatic by default but can be set to occur only on
 demand. `swupd` makes sure that regular updates are simple and secure.
-It can also check the validity of currenty installed files and software and correct any problems.
+It can also check the validity of currently installed files and software and correct any problems.

 Manifests